arthurproc/arthurproc/README.md

-### Hello World! 👋🏼
+### Hello, World! 👋🏼

-On my profile you will find a bunch of random stuff about things I learned and like to share, such as school projects and open source code I want to share with the community.
+Welcome to my GitHub profile!
+Here, you'll discover a diverse collection of my learning experiences and interests that I'm eager to share.
+These include school projects and open-source code that I've made available to the community.

-- 🎥 I do live streams on Twitch.tv with live coding, and everything that comes to my mind like games or even miniature painting.
+- 🎥 I host live streams on [Twitch.tv](https://www.twitch.tv/arthur_proc), where you can join me for live coding sessions, gaming, and even miniature painting adventures.
-- 🌱 I’m currently learning microservices and robust software archtecture design.
+- 🌱 I’m currently diving into the world of microservices and focused on mastering robust software architecture design.